This first article appears in the

 presence.
 Presence then becomes more important than technique.

-Craniosacral therapy in the
+Craniosacral work in the

 community